 The Higher Education Act of 1965, as amended by Congress, mandates that institutions of higher education monitor the academic progress of students who receive federal financial aid.
 East Texas Baptist University has established the following minimum standards to be eligible for and continue to receive federal financial aid.
 This policy reflects the changes to federal regulations that are effective as of July 1, 2011.

-A student must meet BOTH the minimum GPA requirement AND the minimum hour completion to be in “good academic standing.”
-Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring, May, and summer semesters) and will be based on the student achieving both a minimum cumulative grade point average (CGPA) and earning a minimum of 18 credit hours each academic year.
+Satisfactory Academic Progress (SAP) will be reviewed at the end of each payment period (fall, spring, May, and summer semesters) and will be based on the student achieving both a qualitative and quantitative standard as defined below.

 If the student does not meet SAP requirements, an appeal process is available for those students who had a personal injury or illness, death of a relative, or believe they had other special circumstances that affected their ability for SAP.
-Click the SAP Appeal form here.
+(SAP Appeal Form)

-Students who choose to follow the appeal process must submit their appeal in writing to the ETBU Financial Aid Office.
-The written appeal must state why he/she failed to meet SAP requirements, and what has changed so that he/she will meet SAP requirements at the next review.
+Students who choose to follow the SAP appeal process must submit the online appeal.
+The appeal must state why SAP requirements were not met, and what has changed so that SAP requirements will be met in the future.

 The Financial Aid Office will review the appeal and notify the student of the decision.
 Approved appeals will include the approval, the terms of reinstatement of financial aid eligibility, and the consequences for not meeting the terms of approval.
 Terms of reinstatement may include expectations for the next payment period or an academic plan over an extended period of time.
 An approved appeal will result in financial aid being awarded for one payment period.